University of Wisconsin–Madison

 420 N. Park Street | Madison, WI 53706-1406 | Map

-All residents of Chadbourne Residence Hall are part of the Chadbourne Residential College, a popular option for both first-year and non-freshman residents that offers updated amenities and lots of gathering space in a great blend of academic and residential life.
+All residents of Chadbourne are part of the Chadbourne Residential College (CRC), a popular option for both first-year and non-freshman students.
+Chadbourne offers updated amenities and lots of gathering space in a great blend of academic and residential life located centrally on campus and close to a number of major bus lines.

-Chadbourne is connected to Rheta’s Market (one of six dining markets on campus), which spares residents the walk outside to get food during winter.
-Its central location and close proximity to a number of major bus lines makes it very convenient for residents of any academic major to get to their classes quickly.
-Chadbourne also has its own set of academic advisors from Cross-College Advising Services (CCAS) stationed on the first floor of the building and serving its diverse student population in terms of fields of study and academic standing.
+Chadbourne is connected to Rheta’s Market, which spares residents a walk outside to get food during winter.
+Chadbourne also has its own set of academic advisors from Cross-College Advising Services (CCAS) on the first floor of the building, serving its diverse student population in fields of study, academic standing, and more.

 Features